fazzam12345/grainsight/README.md

 - **Automated Grain Segmentation**: GrainSight eliminates the need for manual grain boundary tracing, saving significant time and effort.
 - **Quantitative Analysis**: Extract object-specific parameters such as area, perimeter, roundness, aspect ratio, and longest length, enabling quantitative analysis of grain characteristics.
 - **Mineral Identification and Classification**: The extracted parameters can assist in mineral identification and classification based on their morphological properties.
-- **Porosity and Permeability Estimation**: Grain size and shape analysis can provide insights into the porosity and permeability of rock samples.
 - **Textural Analysis**: Grain size distribution and spatial arrangement of grains can be studied to understand the depositional and diagenetic history of rocks.

 ## Installation and Usage: